LesiaChaban/gdk-oci-mysql/09-configure-app/configure-app.md

 In this lab, you will:

-* Confirm the Application dependencies
+* Confirm and uncomment the Application dependencies
 * Configure the Application to read secrets stored in OCI Vault
 * Configure OCI Instance Principal Authentication